 Note

 In this section, you learn how to build a chatbot that can process image and text inputs.

 Assume you want to build a chatbot that can answer any questions about the image and text together.
-You can achieve this by following the steps below:
+You can achieve this by following the steps in this section.

-2. Add a chat input, select the data type as "list".
-In the chat box, user can input a mixed sequence of texts and images, and prompt flow service will transform that into a list.
-Screenshot of chat input type configuration.
+In Inputs, select the data type as list.
+In the chat box, the user can input a mixed sequence of texts and images, and the prompt flow service transforms that input into a list.

-4. (Optional) You can add any custom logic to the flow to process the GPT-4V output.
-For example, you can add content safety tool to detect if the answer contains any inappropriate content, and return a final answer to the user.
-Screenshot of processing gpt-4v output with content safety tool.
+(Optional) Add any custom logic to the flow to process the GPT-4V output.
+For example, you can add the Guardrails & controls tool to detect if the answer contains any inappropriate content, and return a final answer to the user.

-5. Now you can test the chatbot.
+Test the chatbot.
 Open the chat window, and input any questions with images.
-The chatbot will answer the questions based on the image and text inputs.
+The chatbot answers the questions based on the image and text inputs.
 The chat input value is automatically backfilled from the input in the chat window.
 You can find the texts with images in the chat box which is translated into a list of texts and images.

-Screenshot of chatbot interaction with images.
+Note